-In his autobiography, "Chuck Amuck", longtime animator and producer Chuck Jones relates that while this cartoon was in production, Metro-Goldwyn-Mayer's animation producer, Fred Quimby told new director, Tex Avery to be careful when caricaturing Adolf Hitler, saying, "After all, we don't know who's going to win the war".
+In his autobiography "Chuck Amuck", longtime animator and producer Chuck Jones relates that while this cartoon was in production, MGM's animation producer Fred Quimby told new director Tex Avery to be careful when caricaturing Adolf Hitler, saying, "After all, we don't know who's going to win the war".
 See more »

 See more »

 Foreword: The Wolf in this photoplay is NOT fictitious.
 Any similarity between this Wolf and that (*!!*...%) jerk Hitler is purely intentional!
 P.S.
 The auto tires used in this photoplay are fictitious.
 See more »

 There were some changes to the version airing now sporadically on the show "Toonheads."
 The two changes to the original version were:

 The "No Dogs Allowed" sign, which had "Dogs" crossed off and was replaced with "Japs" on the smart pig's house now has "Japs" digitally removed.